camba1/langchainExamples/README.md

   - outputParser: Creating an output parser to format an LLM response
   - panelRagChatBot: Full (mostly) RAG chatbot implementation, including Web UI using Panel.
 Run using `panel serve --show panelRagChatBot.py `
   - qAndAChainChroma: Simple Q&A chatbot implementation
-  - simpleChain: A basic chain to interact with Open AI
+  - promptBuilding: Example of building different prompts for a basic chain
   - simpleRagChatbotChroma: A basic chat that uses RAG along with a vector store (Chroma)